Penalty card

 Penalty cards are used in many sports as a means of warning, reprimanding or penalising a player, coach or team official.
 Penalty cards are most commonly used by referees or umpires to indicate that a player has committed an offence.
-The official will hold the card above their head while looking or pointing towards the player that has committed the offence.
+The official will hold the card above their head while looking or pointing toward the player who has committed the offence.
 This action makes the decision clear to all players, as well as spectators and other officials in a manner that is language-neutral.
 The colour or shape of the card used by the official indicates the type or seriousness of the offence and the level of punishment that is to be applied.
 Yellow and red cards are the most common, typically indicating, respectively, cautions and dismissals.